Dyula language

-Dyula (or Jula, Dioula, Julakan ߖߎ߬ߟߊ߬ߞߊ߲) is a language of the Mande language family spoken mainly in Burkina Faso, Ivory Coast and Mali, and also in some other countries, including Ghana, Guinea and Guinea-Bissau.
+Dyula (or Ivorian, Jula, Dioula, Julakan ߖߎ߬ߟߊ߬ߞߊ߲) is a language of the Mande language family spoken mainly in Burkina Faso, Côte d'Ivoire and Mali, and also in some other countries, including Ghana, Guinea and Guinea-Bissau.
 It is one of the Manding languages and is most closely related to Bambara, being mutually intelligible with Bambara as well as Malinke.
 It is a trade language in West Africa and is spoken by millions of people, either as a first or second language.
 Similar to the other Mande languages, it uses tones.
 It may be written in the Latin, Arabic or N'Ko scripts.

 History

 Historically, Dyula ("jula" in the language) was not an ethonym, but rather a Manding language label literally meaning 'trader'.
 The term used to distinguish Muslim traders from the non-Muslim population living in the same area, mainly Senufo agricultors.
 It then became an exonym for Manding-speaking traders such as the Bambara or the Mandinka and their languages.
 At the same time, however, a process of ethnogenesis across the centuries led to some communities in modern towns like Bobo-Dioulasso, Odienné and Kong adopting the label as one of their ethnic identity.
 These communities speak varieties of Dyula with common traits that distinguish it from the lingua franca form of Jula that one hears in markets across much of Burkina Faso and Côte d'Ivoire.

 Later, the term was also used for a simplified version of Bambara, which comes from Mali, mixed with elements of Maninka.
 It became a widely used lingua franca.
 Native speakers of Manding in the Ivory Coast use the pejorative term 'Tagbusikan' to refer to this simplified language, while they called their own language 'Konyakakan', 'Odiennekakan' or 'Maukakan'.
 The influx of millions of migrant workers from the Sahel further boostered the use of Dyula in the Ivory Coast due to the need of a lingua franca.
 Many Burkinabe learned Dyula while staying in the Ivory Coast and further disseminated it back home.
 Today, Dyula is used to at least some extent by 61% of the population of the Ivory Coast and by about 35% of the Burkinabe (mainly those living in the southern or western part of the country).